dgraph-io/dgraph-docs/content/graphql/federation/index.md

   parent = "graphql"
 +++

-Starting from release version 21.03 support has been added for Apollo federation.
-Hence making it possible to use Dgraph GraphQL API with other GraphQL services through a single gateway.
+Dgraph supports Apollo federation starting in release version 21.03.
+This lets you create a gateway GraphQL service that includes the Dgraph GraphQL API and other GraphQL services.

 ## Support for Apollo federation directives

-The current implementation supports 3 directives, namely `@key`, `@extends`, and `@external`.
+The current implementation supports the following three directives: `@key`, `@extends`, and `@external`.

 ### `@key` directive
-This directive takes one field argument inside it which is called `@key` field.
-There are few limitations on how to use `@key` directives.
+This directive takes one field argument inside it: the `@key` field.
+There are few limitations on how to use `@key` directives:

-User can define `@key` directive only once for a type, Support for multiple key types is not provided yet.
+- Users can define the @key directive only once for a type
+- Support for multiple key types is not currently available.
-Since the `@key` field acts as a foreign key to resolve entities from the service where it is extended, the field provided as an argument inside `@key` directive should be of `ID` type or having `@id` directive on it.
+- Since the @key field acts as a foreign key to resolve entities from the service where it is extended, the field provided as an argument inside the @key directive should be of ID type or have the @id directive on it.

 For example -